 Many species of succulents can be divided and propagated from pieces cut from the stem of the mother plant with a sterile razor blade.
 The best place to take a cutting is at a stem node where the leaves or buds join the main stem.

 The cutting should be dipped into the rooting hormone before it is placed into nutrient-rich potting soil.
 When using the rooting hormone, remember that less is more.
 You do not want to saturate the cutting; you merely want to coat the cutting with a thin layer of the hormone to encourage growth.

 Propagation by Division

 The method of division is well suited for succulents that create dense and thick root balls.
 These plants grow thick mats of tuberous roots that may be divided and transformed into several separate plants.

-The plant must be removed from its pot and all of the soil around the root ball should be removed; it is nearly impossible to remove all of the soil so just try to get as much as you can.
+The plant must be removed from its pot, and all of the soil around the root ball should be removed; it is nearly impossible to remove all of the soil, so just try to get as much as you can.
 Once cleaned of dirt, you can use a sterilized knife or razor blade to divide the root mass into separate plants.
 Foliage will sprout from the divided root mass after the roots have stabilized themselves in the growing medium.

 Propagation with Offsets

 The majority of succulent species will produce small plants at the base of the parent plant.
-More clearly put, an established and healthy parent plant will generate babies which will form and grow at the base of the original succulent.
+More clearly put, an established and healthy parent plant will generate babies that will form and grow at the base of the original succulent.
 These babies are called offsets.